Total Monthly Housing Expense When You Buy a Home

 - What is Total Monthly Housing Expense?

 - The better you understand total monthly housing expense, the better you can plan for the true costs of owning a home and having a mortgage.

 Total Monthly Housing Expense Instructional Video

 It is super important to realize that your mortgage payment is only one component of the numerous expenses that you are responsible for when you own a home and have a mortgage.
-When you think about the costs involved in having a mortgage you need to focus on your total monthly house expense.
-By focusing on your monthly housing you will be able to select the mortgage that is right for you and properly manage your monthly budget.
+Focusing on your total monthly housing expenses, and not just your loan payment, ensures that you can afford your mortgage and home and positions you to properly manage your monthly budget.

 Total monthly housing expense includes your monthly mortgage payment plus other housing-related expenses such as property tax and homeowners insurance as well as other potentially applicable expenses such as homeowners association (HOA) fees, private mortgage insurance (PMI) or FHA mortgage insurance premium (MIP).
 Your mortgage payment (principal and interest) plus property taxes and homeowners insurance is often referred to as principal, interest, taxes and insurance, or P-I-T-I for short.
 Additionally, you should factor in the cost for maintenance and upkeep of the property, including potential repair.